Simplicity and slowness are core components of virtually all the best adventures. Walking is king of both of these. ~Alastair Humphreys

 The Charm of Hiking

 This, for us, is an important part of the long-distance hikes we’ve done, the Baekdu-Daegan in South Korea and the Jordan Trail: meeting people.
-We love the hiking itself, we feel awesome conquering the wild landscapes on foot (well, we will; this is only day 2 and our bodies have not yet adjusted to the hard work and are suffering), we take great pleasure in wild camping.
+We love the hiking itself, we feel awesome conquering the wild landscapes on foot.
+Well, we will; this is only day 2 and our bodies have not yet adjusted to the hard work and are suffering.

-But this, staying in villages of with people is just as an important part of a thru-hike like this 800-km-long Carian Trail in Southwestern Turkey.
+But this, staying in villages of with people is just as an important part of a thru-hike like this 850-km-long Carian Trail in Southwestern Turkey.

 Meeting people, talking with hands and feet and smiles or, if you’re lucky, in a language you share is the difference between walking THROUGH a country and IN a country.
 ‘Through’ means watching from outside.
 ‘In’ means connecting, sharing and (hopefully) getting a little understanding of what the country or (sub) culture is all about.